FireFather/gull/README.md

 -compiler warnings resolved up to level 4

 -benchmark and perft utilities added
-(type 'bench' and engine will write a dat-stamped text file with results)
+(type 'bench' and engine will write a date-stamped text file with results)

 -small change to phase/piece value calculation adding 3-5 elo: